hashchange/backbone.declarative.views/README.md

 - You can set the template property of the class by extending the base view class.
 - You can also pass it in as an option when you create the view.

-  (If you have loaded other components before Backbone.Declarative.Views, and if those components extend Backbone.View for their own view types, you cannot pass the template as an option to these types.
+  (If you have loaded other components before Backbone.Declarative.Views, and if those components extend Backbone.View for their own view types, you likely cannot pass the template as an option to these types.
 See the [edge case, below][edge-case]).

 If you modify the template property in `initialize()`, it will not affect the `el` of the view.
 The `el` has already been set up at this point.
 This behaviour is a feature, not a bug, though.
 It is common to compile a template in `initialize`, along the lines of `this.template = _.template( $( this.template.html() ) )`, and overwrite the template property in the process.
 This pattern will continue to work, and not break the functionality of Backbone.Declarative.Views either.